Virginia Avenue Community Garden Guidelines

 - The garden prohibits planting any of the following in individual plots: trees, ivy, kudzu, any plant with a mature height greater than 5’ that would shade adjacent plots, plants with thorns or stickers, and any illegal substance.

 - All invasive plants, including but not limited to, mint, morning glories, vinca vine, and certain begonias, are expected to be contained in a responsible manner, to avoid having them take over pathways or interfering with other plots and communal areas.

-- Trees and tall crops may be planted in communal areas and plots, with agreement by the Garden Committee, and in a manner such that they do not shade an individual gardener’s plot in a detrimental way.
+- Trees and tall crops may be planted in communal areas and plots, with agreement by the Garden Board, and in a manner such that they do not shade an individual gardener’s plot in a detrimental way.

 - Fertilizers and other soil amendments are permitted, provided they conform to the garden’s organic requirements.
-If you are uncertain about whether or not a substance is organic, contact the Garden Committee before using it.
+If you are uncertain about whether or not a substance is organic, contact the Garden Board before using it.
 (Please see Section 11 for more information on organic guidelines.)